NexTre-dev/alphaver/lore/other-characters.md

 They recorded the video [Version 07](../videos/version-07.md).

-Their operating system is `Windows Vista`.
+Their operating system is `Windows 7`.

 Their Discord username is `ORBL`.